KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 Others Page:

-Those settings are components dependent and will be described per related component.
+Those settings are Components dependent and will be described per related Component.

 .. raw:: html